-Whether its breakfast with the kids before school, entertaining at a dinner party in the evening in your dining room or watching Netflix in the living room, underfloor heating helps turn the room into a warm and homely environment.
+Whether it is breakfast with the kids before school, entertaining at a dinner party in the evening in your dining room or watching Netflix in the living room, underfloor heating helps turn the room into a warm and homely environment.

 What are the main benefits of electric underfloor heating in your dining room or living room?

-- Living rooms in particular are somewhere to truly relax and are second only to the bedroom for the amount of time we spend in them.
-Our hidden heating system means no unsightly radiators spoiling the ambience and enables you to place your furniture wherever you desire.
+- Living rooms, in particular, are somewhere to truly relax and are second only to the bedroom for the amount of time we spend in them.
+Our hidden heating system means no unsightly radiators spoiling the ambience and it enables you to place your furniture wherever you desire.

 - Time spent with family and friends is valuable and the warmth produced by a Heat Mat system helps create a cosy and comfortable environment however you are using the room.

 - Underfloor heating is perfectly suited to these normally fairly large rooms where most of the floor can be heated, and the system is more than capable of providing floor warming of a full heating system.